 To truly reap the benefits of your chosen electrolyte powder, consider these expert tips that have been honed through years of testing and firsthand experience:

-Timing is Everything: While many experts recommend taking your electrolyte mix 30–45 minutes before exercise, listen to your body.6 For extended training sessions, split your dosage—start with a pre‑workout serving and top up mid‑session to prevent fatigue and cramping.
+While many experts recommend taking your electrolyte mix 30–45 minutes before exercise, listen to your body.6 For extended training sessions, split your dosage—start with a pre‑workout serving and top up mid‑session to prevent fatigue and cramping. - Dilution and Mixability:

-Dilution and Mixability: If a product’s flavor is too intense (as can be the case with high‑sodium formulas like LMNT), try diluting it with extra water or mixing it into a larger bottle.
-A well‑diluted drink is easier on your stomach and provides a more consistent hydration effect.
+If a product’s flavor is too intense (as can be the case with high‑sodium formulas like LMNT), try diluting it with extra water or mixing it into a larger bottle.
+A well‑diluted drink is easier on your stomach and provides a more consistent hydration effect. - Storage and Freshness:

-Storage and Freshness: Always store your electrolyte powder in a cool, dry place.
-Once opened, keep the container tightly sealed to prevent moisture from compromising the quality of the ingredients.
+Always store your electrolyte powder in a cool, dry place.
+Once opened, keep the container tightly sealed to prevent moisture from compromising the quality of the ingredients. - Customize Your Hydration:

 Frequently Asked Questions